Measuring What Matters: The KPIs Every Destination Marketing Organization Must Track to Prove Tourism Marketing ROI

 Spend by category (food, lodging, attractions, transport)

-Spend by market (U.S., Canada, U.K., Europe, Caribbean, etc.)
+Spend by market (e.g., U.S., Canada, U.K., regional markets)

 Tax Revenue Contribution

-This metric is crucial for government stakeholders:
+This metric is especially important for public-sector stakeholders:

-Tourism’s share of national tax revenue
+Tourism’s share of national or regional tax revenue

 Annual growth in visitor-generated taxes